bentoml/BentoML/docs/source/reference/frameworks/mlflow.rst

 .. admonition:: About this page

    This is an API reference for using MLflow in BentoML.
-Please refer to :doc:`MLflow guide <integrations/mlflow>` for more information about how to use FastAI in BentoML.
+Please refer to :doc:`MLflow guide </integrations/mlflow>` for more information about how to use MLflow in BentoML.